New Justice League Trailer Hints at Superman's Return

 Zack Snyder relinquished his position as director on the movie, set to premiere on Nov.
 17, after a personal tragedy.
 Since then, Avengers director Joss Whedon has taken over the project and is skipping Comic-Con in order to finish editing the film.

-One thing is for sure: Whedon and Warner Bros. are doing their best to capitalize on Wonder Woman's box office coup by shining a light on the heroine in the ensemble film.
+One thing is for sure: Whedon and Warner Bros. are doing their best to capitalize on Wonder Woman's box office success by shining a light on the heroine in the ensemble film.